TIMOR LESTE RED CROSS SOCIETY

 CVTL, like all Red Cross and Red Crescent societies, recruits volunteers from local communities to deliver most services.

-Of the Red Cross Red Crescent Movement: American RC, Australian RC, British RC, Japanese RC, Korean RC, New Zealand RC, British Government DFID, Spanish RC, Canadian RC, ICRC, Italian RC, Japanese RC, New Zealand RC.
-Other bilateral partners: Government of Timor-Leste (Ministry of Social Solidarity), GoTL Ministry of Health/Global Fund; International Organization for Migration (IOM), Catholic Relief Service, The Promise/KOICA, Japan Embassy
+Major partners: Of the Red Cross Red Crescent Movement: American RC, Australian RC, British RC, Japanese RC, Korean RC, New Zealand RC, British Government DFID, Spanish RC, Canadian RC, ICRC, Italian RC, Japanese RC, New Zealand RC.
+Other bilateral partners: Government of Timor-Leste (Ministry of Social Solidarity), GoTL Ministry of Health/Global Fund; International Organization for Migration (IOM), Catholic Relief Service, The Promise/KOICA, Japan Embassy.

 i) Pengetahuan Tentang Banjir (Knowledge of Floods)